An iterative method based FLC-SLM system design for forming multiple complex structures simultaneously in 3D volume with tissue: Methods

-The built system (\autoref{fig:fig7}, \ref{fig:fig8}) uses a $12\, \text{mW}$ He-Ne Laser ($633 \, \text{nm}$, Newport) with $500:1$ linearly polarized light.
-Laser is mounted in such a way that polarization axis of light is aligned vertically.
-Two flat mirrors, $M_1$ and $M_2$ are are added for laser beam alignment.
-Along the path, a spatial filter system (Thorlabs, KT311/M) is placed consisting of a pinhole ($\phi=25\, \text{\textmu m})$ and objective ($20$X, $\text{Numerical Aperture (NA)} = 0.40$) for eliminating the higher-order noise in beam.
-Thereafter, the spatially filtered diverging beam is collimated by a lens $L_1 \, (f = 250 \, \text{mm})$ to get a pure flat beam profile.
-The resultant beam is further guided to the FLC-SLM (ForthDD, SXGA-R5) via the polarising beam splitter (PBS).
-The PBS is mounted in such a way that incoming vertically polarized light is directed towards the SLM which modulates the incident wavefront in reflection mode.
-The FLC-SLM rotates the polarization of incident light by an angle $\pm \, \theta$ after reflecting from the FLC-SLM pixels.
-After passing through PBS, the horizontal components have a spatial phase difference of $0$ and $\pi$ relatively (\autoref{fig:fig7}a).
-The modified wavefront passes through a $4F$ setup and enters an objective($10$X, $\text{NA} = 0.25$) that transmits the wavefront through the scattering media.
-The power of the incident beam just before the tissue sample was measured and found to be $0.7\,\mathrm{mW}$.
-A second objective ($10$X, $\text{NA} = 0.25$) is placed behind the scattering media.
-An $8$-bit CMOS camera (Thorlabs, DCC3260C) is used for imaging the plane and providing the feedback signal for the genetic algorithm.
-For simultaneous construction of multiple complex structures in 3D volume, a second camera (Basler acA800-510uc) is placed on a linear translator to get feedback from different depths.
+A 12\,mW He-Ne Laser (633\,nm, Newport) consisting of vertical linearly polarized light with a polarization ratio of $500:1$ is used in the built system.
+Two flat mirrors, $\mathrm{M_1}$ and $\mathrm{M_2}$ are used for laser beam alignment.
+Along the path, a spatial filter system (Thorlabs, KT311/M) is placed consisting of a pinhole ($\phi=10\, \text{\textmu m})$ and objective (20X, Numerical Aperture (NA) = 0.40) for eliminating the higher-order noise from the beam.
+Thereafter, the spatially filtered diverging beam is collimated by a lens $\mathrm{L_1}$ $(f = 250 \, \text{mm})$ to get a pure flat beam profile on the surface of FLC-SLM.
+A polarising beam splitter (PBS) and FLC-SLM (ForthDD, SXGA-R5) are used for wavefront modulation.
+The modulated wavefront is passed through a $4F$ setup and entered into an objective(10X, $\text{NA} = 0.25$) which transmits the wavefront through the scattering media.
+The power of the incident beam just before the tissue sample has been measured and found to be 0.74\,mW.
+A second objective (10X, $\text{NA} = 0.25$) is placed behind the scattering media.
+For the simultaneous construction of multiple complex structures in 3D volume, the camera $\mathrm{D_1}$ (Thorlabs, DCC3260C) is placed to acquire image at different depths in 3D space.
+The camera $\mathrm{D_2}$ (Basler acA800-510uc) is used to capture the image and later make the feedback signal for algorithms.
+The camera $\mathrm{D_1}$ has the option to move back and forth to construct multiple complex structures at different depths.